 Psychic Force's Sonia AKA Chris Ryan, Wendy's sister.
 Although an android, she looks very much human (and hot) and possesses some sort of motherly personality.
 Later justified when it's revealed that she's created using the consciousness of Chris.

 Curly Brace from Cave Story is an elite combat android, and as revealed partway through the game, so is the protagonist himself.
 They drown if left underwater too long.
 This is explained as their shutting down to prevent short-circuiting.
-No explanation is given for how eating a mushroom restores Curly's memories, or how Quote is able to have implied off-screen sex with one of the Mimigasnote not really, but Most Gamers Are Male was invoked so hard that he might as well have.
+No explanation is given for how eating a mushroom restores Curly's memories, or how Quote is able to have implied off-screen sex with one of the Mimigasnote not really, but Most Gamers Are Male was invoked that he might as well have.
 NPCs mention how, years ago, various groups sent squads of similar robots from the surface to claim the demon crown and kill the Mimigas.
 Rescuing Curly and restoring her memory reveals that she and Quote were sent to destroy the crown.

 Miharu in Da Capo.
 Perhaps it's best not to think why someone would design a robot girl that's not only capable of sex, but also apparently possesses a hymen and other... you know what?
 Let's just stop there.

 The robots produced by Dreamfall's WATICorp tend to have this quality, as revealed during the protagonists' visit to their museum, where it's revealed that previous models of their trademark talking-animal toys had been programmed with features such as the ability to pee themselves and ADHD.